raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 Carol, reading it extemporaneously, should not worry that she is in any way less intelligent or even less experienced than Donovan.
 Writing a blog post is a scenario where the author picks the problem and the tools necessary to solve the problem.

-It is not evidence of anything other than an enthusiasm for sharing, and I encourage everyone to enjoy blog posts in that spirit and now worry that they are in any way less gifted or unworthy.
+It is not evidence of anything other than an enthusiasm for sharing, and I encourage everyone to enjoy blog posts in that spirit.
+Please do not worry that you may be less gifted or unworthy in any way.

 ---